The Camargue France

 Some of the most successful bulls have even had statues erected in Les Saintes Maries de la Mer.
 We immediately notice these when entering the village.
 Before that, however, we pass the kilometers long Sandy beaches on the Mediterranean coast.
-Here you can walk for hours along the sea or cool off from the heat of the day in summer.
-However, we are still too early for this to happen.
+Here you can walk for hours along the sea (den backpack don't forget) or cool off from the heat of the day in summer.
+However, we are still too early in the year for that.
 We enjoy the view of the vastness of the Mediterranean Sea and let the fresh breeze blow our noses.
-If you are planning a beach holiday in the Camargue yourself, you will find one here Checklist packing for the suitcase.
+If you are planning a beach holiday in the Camargue yourself, you will find one here Checklist fürs Case Pack.

 Les Saintes Maries de la Mer in the Camargue in France

 We are off season in Les Saintes Maries de la Mer.
 On the streets we see only a few other tourists who, like us, stroll past the cafes.
 One of the most striking buildings we see is the arena.
 In front are statues of two famous bulls.
 Garlan and Vovo, who could not be stopped by wooden walls and broke them again and again.
 Passing the roundabout, you come to the town hall and the Place des Gitans, the place of the Gypsies.
 However, we do not meet any during our stay.
 Instead, we observe a group of men spending their time playing boules.

 Marian pilgrimage and pilgrimage of the gypsies